lirmm/pid-workspace/CONTRIBUTING.md

 + **Core runtime mechanism**: new C/C++ API to do things at runtime
 + **Updating official references to projects**: adding references to new projects into the PID official contribution space.

-Depending on what you want to do you will have to perform different actions on different projects.
-Only API changes are applied to current repository, other apply to other projects.
+Depending on what you want to do you will have to perform different actions on different projects. **Only API changes apply to current repository**, other apply to other projects.
 Nevertheless you should always follow the typical procedure explained below.

 ## Typical procedure